 During your ALIenergy visit the advisor may ask questions about you, your family and your home.
-This will enable the advisor to gain an overall perspective of your situation to ensure the help and support delivered is tailored to your needs.
+This will enable the advisor to gain an overall perspective of your situation to ensure that the help and support delivered is tailored to your needs.
 All information is treated with respect and confidentiality.

-To provide the best advice your advisor will need to see evidence of your benefit entitlement such as your award letters or bank statements.
+To provide the best advice your advisor may need to see evidence of your benefit entitlement such as your award letters or bank statements.
 Copies of these documents are usually required if applying for funding or a grant.
-Lot’s of people are not aware they fit the criteria for funded schemes because benefit award letters aren’t always straightforward and clear.
+Lots of people are not aware they fit the criteria for funded schemes because benefit award letters aren’t always straightforward and clear.
 Our advisors have basic benefit knowledge and know what to look out for.
 We also have qualified benefit advisors on the team who can carry out FREE benefit checks.

 Your advisor may take meter readings to keep track of how much energy you are using, this information may also be requested for funding applications.